pBread/Entity-Query/README.md

 # Motivation

 Searching/filtering/finding records is one of the most common frontend tasks.
-And yet, one of the most common causes of bugs and performance issues – especially w/frameworks like React where the UI is driven by state.
+And yet, one of the most common causes of bugs and performance issues – especially w/frameworks, like React, where the UI is driven from state.

 MoSearch is designed to allow developers to search/filter/find records in a simple, performant and unobtrusive manner.

 ## Features